When Life Feels Like It’s Racing: Understanding Hypomania, Mania, and Substance-Induced Mood Changes

 Even when life feels like it's racing, there are ways to slow down, stay safe, and get help.
 And sometimes, just knowing someone truly sees you is the first step toward calm.

-For a deeper dive into bipolar disorder itself, check out Living with Bipolar Disorder: Finding Balance, Support, and Hope.
+For a deeper dive into bipolar disorder itself, read Living with Bipolar Disorder: Finding Balance, Support, and Hope.

 Getting Support

-If you’re noticing these patterns in yourself, or you’re a loved one trying to help someone through hypomania, mania, or substance-induced mood changes, you don’t have to face it alone.
-I provide therapy that’s grounded, compassionate, and tailored to your needs — helping you understand your experiences, create safety plans, and find balance.
+If you're noticing these patterns in yourself, or you're a loved one trying to help someone through hypomania, mania, or substance-induced mood changes, you don't have to face it alone.
+I provide therapy that helps you read your own patterns, build a safety plan, and find steadier ground — without pretending the up days didn't feel good.

 Together, we can work on noticing patterns, staying grounded, and building a life where even the racing days feel manageable.
-You are seen.
-You are supported.
-You are not alone.
+You don't have to sort them out by yourself.